-The Story: Last year, the Bee Gee’s Robin Gibb caught pneumonia.
+The Story: In 2012, the Bee Gee’s Robin Gibb caught pneumonia.
 Because his immune system was weak from battles with liver cancer and colon cancer, as well as chemotherapy, Gibb fell into a coma.
 He later cried when his wife played him Roy Orbison’s “Crying,” and fully came out of the coma when his son, Robin-John, played him “Don’t Cry Alone,” a classical piece commemorating the 100th anniversary of the sinking of the Titanic.
 Robin and Robin-John had collaborated on the piece together.

 7. The Song: The Rolling Stones’ “(I Can’t Get No) Satisfaction”